joric/oneliners/README.md

 ```

 Taken from https://leetcode.com/discuss/feedback/4643730/a-python-solution-that-contain-malicious-payload-in-your-website
-(Tests were updated since then, so this solution is not accepted anymore.)
+(tests were updated since then, so this solution is not accepted anymore).

 ### Lambdas